 Fatigue is common during the first trimester.
-It is important to get as much sleep and rest as possible, even taking short naps help.
+It is important to get as much sleep and rest as possible.
+Even taking short naps helps.
 Your energy level will pick up after the first 3 months.
 However, fatigue and insomnia tend to recur in the last months of pregnancy.
 A warm bath, massage or hot drink before bed will help you to relax, and ready you for sleep.

 Frequent urination is another symptom of pregnancy that is most pronounced during the first trimester, as well as the end of pregnancy.
 Do not restrict fluid intake in an effort to decrease the frequency of urination.
 As long as you do not experience burning or pain while urinating, frequent urination is normal and will go away postpartum.

 The increased blood volume and hormonal changes of pregnancy may cause headaches*.
 Nasal congestion, fatigue, eyestrain, anxiety or tension may also increase the frequency of headaches.
 Try to determine what triggers your headaches so that, when possible, they can be avoided.

 - Apply a cool, wet washcloth or ice pack to your forehead and the back of your neck (a warm cloth works better for some).

 - Breathe in fresh air.

 - Drink plenty of liquids (8-10 glasses a day).